Germany–Netherlands relations: Present

 Germany has an embassy in The Hague and consuls in Amsterdam, Arnhem, Eindhoven, Enschede, Groningen, Leeuwarden, Maastricht, Noord-Beveland, Rotterdam, while the Netherlands has an embassy in Berlin and consuls in Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart.
 Both nations are members of the European Union and NATO.

 According to the official website of the Dutch government, relations between the two are currently "excellent", enjoying "close political, economic, social, cultural, administrative and personal ties".
 Germany is also by far the Netherlands’ main trading partner, both in imports and exports.

 Emigration

 As of 2017, around 164,000 people with a Dutch migration background resided in Germany.
 Around 77,000 Germans resided in the Netherlands.

-Country comparison

-Embassies

-The Embassy of Germany is located in The Hague, the Netherlands.
-The Embassy of the Netherlands is located in Berlin, Germany.